Emmateetee/Data-Wrangling-and-Analysis/README.md

 from 0 to 1776.
 This unique rating system is a big part of the popularity of WeRateDogs.

-From my analysis, the following insights can be deduced:
+From my analysis, the following insights were deduced:
 1. The name of the dog with the highest number of retweets of 79,515 is not given in the dataset.
 Meanwhile, Stephan had the second-highest number of retweets (56,625).
 Also, the name of the dog with the third-highest number